 The Company also has a Supplemental Employees' Retirement Plan ("SERP"), which is considered a non-qualified pension plan.
 The SERP provides certain key executives, whose compensation is in excess of the limitations imposed by federal law on the qualified defined benefit pension plan, with supplemental benefits based upon eligible earnings, years of service and age at retirement.
+During 2010, the Company's Board of Directors also approved an amendment to the SERP.
+The SERP amendment contains the changes necessary for the SERP to be consistent with the pension plan amendment except that the SERP already provided for the use of non-consecutive years of service for benefit calculation purposes and there was no provision needed regarding limitations on future participation because executives must be approved for SERP participation by the Board's Personnel & Compensation Committee (the "Committee") and the Board of Directors.
+The Committee and the Board have not approved any new participants to the SERP since February 28, 2010 and do not intend to do so at any time in the future.
 The measurement date for both these plans is December 31.